ThomasDetemmerman/CheatSheets/Containerization/CKA-Notes-Troubleshoot.md

  Kube proxy
  - kubeadm deploys it as a deamonsets
  - when you download it manually, you will need to install it manually on all nodes.

+## Kubernetes objects

+### service
+- nodeport:
+  - A port on the nodes is allocated
+  - TargetPort: port of de pods
+  - port: port on de service (the port from where the traffic leaves the service to go to the pod)
+  - nodeport: the port on the node
+- clusterip
+ - IP whitin the cluster.
+Used for only internal traffic.
+Ex. backend frontend traffic
+- loadbalancers